QuantumSavory/CSSMakieLayout.jl/docs/src/examples.md

     #   1: the first a.k.a 'a' figure is active
     #   2: the second a.k.a 'b' figure is active
     #   3: the third a.k.a 'c' figure is active
+    # This observable is used to communicate between the zstack and the selection menu/buttons as such: the selection buttons modify the observable which in turn, modifies the active figure zstack.
     activeidx = Observable(1)

     # Create the buttons and the mainfigures